Blog or Website? With SBI!...

 So How Are You Doing After All This?

 Not as good as you had hoped.
 Remember this triangle?

 Your blog is in the dark blue section, near the bottom.

 Most blog owners waste so much time and money chasing the holy grail of traffic.
-Despite buying expensive software, adding the latest plug-ins, subscribing to "SEO zines" (yes, also expensive), their blogs sit idle, unvisited.
+Despite buying expensive software, adding the latest plugins, subscribing to "SEO newsletters" (yes, also expensive), their blogs sit idle, unvisited.

 They occupy the bottom of the triangle because they all follow the same doomed road of poor process using the wrong tools.

 That covers the big and medium picture comparisons.

 Now for the Nitty-Gritty Blogging X vs. SBI! ✓ Comparison

 If you love details and are more technically minded, let's do a detailed comparison of SBI! against WordPress.
 (WordPress is just an example.
 TypePad and the others all suffer from the same basic problem — no focus on building a profitable business.)

 After you click on the link above, gaze at that long column of 's on the left (blogging).
 Then scan the long column of 's on the right (the SBI! column).
 Notice what all those 's focus upon...